combattingbias/combattingbias.huygens.knaw.nl/docs/Team/Partners/Advisors.md

 The two advisors from District Six Museum are:

-### Mandy Sanger

-Mandy Sanger, as the Head of Education at the District Six Museum, facilitates youth and community engagement through creative, hands-on experiences.
+**Mandy Sanger**, as the Head of Education at the District Six Museum, facilitates youth and community engagement through creative, hands-on experiences.
 Her work focuses on fostering resilience and solidarity, challenging societal norms of power and privilege, and promoting an egalitarian future through anti-racism programs and reimagining public spaces with a humanising approach.

-### Tina Smith

-Tina Smith, Head of Collections at the District Six Museum, has played a pivotal role in the development of the museum’s curatorial framework and her work seeks to address ways of rethinking notions of memorialisation.
+**Tina Smith**, Head of Collections at the District Six Museum, has played a pivotal role in the development of the museum’s curatorial framework and her work seeks to address ways of rethinking notions of memorialisation.

 ## FAIR Expertise Hub, Open Data Infrastructure for Social Science and Economic Innovations (ODISSEI)